regorxxx/foobar2000-SMP.github.io/docs/scripts/lastfm-smp.md

 The button can be loaded within a toolbar or as an independent button.
 It's fully compatible with my other scripts which also use a toolbar (see at bottom), so the button can be simply merged with your already existing toolbar panel easily.

-### Install as addon
-Requires [package](https://github.com/L3v3L/foo-last-list-smp) to be imported within SMP Package manager (but there is no need to be active on a panel).
-Then add a new button as usual from the 'Last.fm' sub-folder.
-In case any dependency is missing, a popup will be thrown.

 !!! question
 	Compatible with (toolbar):